-- AR 40.
-In the case of workers who perform tasks in offshore platforms, incidents occurred while commuting to these (e.g. by helicopter) are considered to be work-related. - AR 41.
-The undertaking may disclose the following information in relation to paragraph 81: - (a) the actions taken in response; - (b) lessons learned to prevent recurrence; and

-- its regular review process of the assessment and management of process safety risks. - AR 42.
+- AR 43.
+[To include the proposal to incorporate the vulnerable groups' lens] - AR 44.
+AR 40.
+In the case of workers who perform tasks in offshore platforms, incidents occurred while commuting to these (e.g. by helicopter) are considered to be work-related. - AR 45.
+AR 41.
+The undertaking may disclose the following information in relation to paragraph 81: - (a) the actions taken in response; - (b) lessons learned to prevent recurrence; and - (c) its regular review process of the assessment and management of process safety risks. - AR 42.
 The undertaking may specify whether sexual harassment is considered among psychosocial factors. - AR 43.
 In relation with the health and safety management system, the undertaking may disclose whether it takes into consideration specific differences for female workers (for example, in the equipment provided, or whether occupational health services and facilities take into consideration specific health-related concerns, etc.)